 Winston Gold and Silver Project

-Foremost Lithium’s Winston Group of Properties is a Gold and Silver Project on its 2980-acre drill-ready property located in the Black Range of Sierra County, New Mexico.
-It's home to three historic mines; Ivanhoe, Emporia, and Little Granite consisting of 150 total claims.
+Foremost Lithium’s Winston Group of Properties is a Gold and Silver Project on its 2780-acre drill-ready property located in the Black Range of Sierra County, New Mexico.
+It's home to three historic mines; Ivanhoe, Emporia, and Little Granite consisting of 139 unpatented BLM (Bureau of Land Management) mining claims and 2 patented Ivanhoe and Emporia lode mining claims.
 Each mine produced high-grade gold and silver during full-time operations over a century ago, underscored by Little Granite producing high value ore in some of its underground shoots.

 2021 Winston Property Sampling and Exploration